richardkocian/reversed-model-distillation/README.md

 This project investigates **reversed model distillation**, where a larger student model learns from a smaller teacher model.
 The codebase includes training and evaluation scripts, support for multiple seeds, and robustness evaluation using FGSM adversarial attacks.

+The experiments demonstrated improved accuracy and adversarial robustness on the CIFAR-10, Fashion-MNIST, and California Housing datasets.
+See the full details in the [thesis document](Richard_Kocian_Bachelor_Thesis.pdf).
 ---

 ## 📦 Installation